-The 332 000 Workhorse is designed for use inside a perimeter warning system.
+The 330 000 Workhorse is designed for use inside a perimeter warning system.
 Do not operate within 10 feet of roof edge (or 6 feet if operating parallel to roof).
+Never attempt to override dead-man brake handle.
+Engage clutch handle with hand only.
 Keep hands and feet away from chain drive area.
 Keep well clear of other people on the roof while operating.